 If the Joint Multi-band RSNA subfield within the RSN Capabilities field is 1 for both the RSNA initiator and the RSNA responder and at least one of the STAs uses different MAC addresses for different bands/channels, the STAs shall use a single 4-Way Handshake to negotiate pairwise cipher suites and establish PTKSAs for both the current operating band/channel and the other supported band(s)/channel(s).
 As specified in 11.6.6 (4-Way Handshake), Message 2 and Message 3 of the 4-Way Handshake convey the RSNE and the Multi-band element(s).
 The RSNE in Message 2 includes the selected pairwise cipher suite for the current operating band/channel, and the Multi-band element(s) in Message 2 includes the selected pairwise cipher suite(s) for the other supported band(s)/channel(s).
 Message 3 includes the RSNE and the Multi-band element(s) that the STA would send in a Beacon, DMG Beacon, Announce, Probe Response, or Information Response frame.
 Message 3 may include a second RSNE and Multi-band element(s) that indicate the STA’s pairwise cipher suite assignments for the current operating band/channel and the other supported band(s)/channel(s).
 KCK and KEK associated with the current operating band/channel shall be used in the 4-Way Handshake.

-[it just goes on and on – needs FILS modifications?]
+[it just goes on and on – is it worth doing the FILS modifications?]

 11.6.1.3 Pairwise key hierarchy

 NOTE 4—The Authenticator and Supplicant normally derive a PTK only once per association.
 A Supplicant or an Authenticator use the 4-Way Handshake or FILS authentication to derive a new PTK.
-Both the Authenticator and Supplicant create a new nonce value for each 4-Way Handshake or FILS authentication instance. [or does this subclause not apply to FILS?
-If so, its title is misleading.]
+Both the Authenticator and Supplicant create a new nonce value for each 4-Way Handshake or FILS authentication instance.
+[OK for FILS too (see 11.5.21)?]

 11.6.10 RSNA Supplicant key management state machine